Celino Cruz

 Celino Salazar Cruz (born July 22, 1977) is a Filipino former professional basketball player.
 A deadly left-handed shooter, he is best known for his clutch plays.
 Cruz played eight seasons in the Philippine Basketball Association (PBA).
 After playing for the Far Eastern University (FEU) Tamaraw in college, Cruz was drafted by the Talk 'N Text Phone Pals nineteenth overall in the 2002 PBA draft.
 He started his professional career as a rookie with the Shell Turbo Chargers in the 2004–05 PBA season, and later played for the Red Bull Barako before being traded to the Burger King Whoopers and then the Purefoods Tender Juicy Giants.

 College

 As a freshman, the 1999–2000 season, Cruz was already a starter on a relatively unheralded team.
 The FEU Tamaraws came into the season and predicted to finish not higher than sixth.
 But, the Tamaraws won an unexpected UAAP Championship.

 Cruz' sophomore season was his breakout year.
-He led the Tammaraws to their second consecutive UAAP Championship where he was named the Most Outstanding Player of the tournament.
+He led the Tamaraws to their second consecutive UAAP Championship where he was named the Most Outstanding Player of the tournament.

 The 2001–2002 season saw Cruz establish himself as one of the top amateur players in the nation.
 He was the leader of the team and was considered a "coach on the floor."
 He also received Player of the Year and the Silver Basketball award, and was named to the Mythical Second Team.
 Cruz then decided to leave college early after his junior year to play in the PBA.